Prime-TITAN-CameraMan/termux-desktops/README.md

 # Termux Desktops: Full Linux GUI on Android with Hardware Acceleration
 Install a full Linux desktop environment on your Android device with Termux X11 and also with hardware acceleration alongwith desktop audio functional

+The repository is based on—
+**PRoot:** Debian only, because it's beginner-friendly **DE:** XFCE4 only, because it's lightweight with full desktop setup.
+**Hardware Acceleration:** HW is inbuilt inside scripts.
+So, whenever you run the script for starting the desktop, it'll automatically enable hardware acceleration too.
+So, I didn't made any documentation for it.

 ---
 <br>